-Design practice "is centrally located in society's agendas by discourses of the 'creative economy' and 'knowledge society" (Cope, Kalantzis, 2011).
-Designers are increasingly engaging people's experience(s) as "design puts people first, challeng[ing] thinking and making lives better" (Design Council, 2018).
-The mainstay disciplinary traditions of product-orientated-design are interwoven, warp-and-weft-like, by emergent design concerns that can exist within and throughout established design subjects.
+Design practice "is centrally located in society's agendas by discourses of the 'creative economy' and 'knowledge society' " (Cope and Kalantzis, 2011, p.
+44).
+Designers are increasingly engaging people's experience(s) as "design puts people first, challeng[ing] thinking and making lives better" (Design Council, 2018, p.
+6).
+The mainstay disciplinary traditions of productorientated-design are interwoven, warp-and-weft-like, by emergent design concerns that can exist within and throughout established design subjects.
 They cut across with principles and approaches that open up potential, provide new and nuanced methods challenging notions of authorship and responsibility.

-Empathetic or co-design "get[s] people personally, emotionally engaged so they can reflect on a process" (Vaajakallio, Mattelmäki, 2007).
-Co-design gathers

-"information about the contexts of people's interactions" comprehending applications (Vaajakallio, Mattelmäki, 2007), it's practice provides "tools that create a fluency" (Stappers 2006).
-This is in itself a form of engagement and Participatory Design (PD) involving users in "evaluative research: testing existing products or prototypes" (Vaajakallio, Mattelmäki, 2007).
-The difference "between human-centred and user-centred design is huge as they don't address the same audience" (Heller, Vienne 2003b).
-"Human-centred design relates to people, user-centred design relates to consumers" (Heller, Vienne, 2003b).
+Empathetic or co-design "get[s] people personally, emotionally engaged so they can reflect on a process" (Vaajakallio and Mattelmäki, 2007, p.
+3).
+Co-design gathers "information about the contexts of people's interactions" comprehending applications (Vaajakallio and Mattelmäki, 2007, p.
+4), it's practice provides "tools that create a fluency" (Stappers, 2006, p.
+95).
+This is in itself a form of engagement and Participatory Design (PD) involving users in "evaluative research: testing existing products or prototypes" (Vaajakallio and Mattelmäki, 2007, p.
+4).
+The difference "between human-centred and user-centred design is huge as they don't address the same audience" (Heller and Vienne 2003b, p.
+46).
+"Human-centred design relates to people, user-centred design relates to consumers" (Heller and Vienne, 2003b, p.
+46).

 Sustainable Design (SD) practice foregrounds consequences of traditional relationships and systems.
-SD often indirectly engages with implicit ecological benefit, often preoccupied with symptoms of production/consumption within economic growth paradigms and mitigation of human behaviour.
-We argue that SD rarely, explicitly delivers on this implicit design intent to directly propagate bio-diversity - However design frequently succeeds in engaging civic communities, consumers and cultures through various embodied principles and creative conversations.
+SD often indirectly engages with implicit ecological benefit, often preoccupied with symptoms of production / consumption within economic growth paradigms and mitigation of human behaviour.
+We argue that SD rarely, explicitly delivers on this implicit design intent to directly propagate bio-diversity-However design frequently succeeds in engaging civic communities, consumers and cultures through various embodied principles and creative conversations.
 These are 'made' engaging through the artefacts and interactions that form part of our built environment.
 Engagements are intent on, enabling participants to transition beyond consequence mitigation, to active activities.

-Open Design (OD) is a "catchall term for various on-and offline design and making activities, describ[ing] a design process that allows for (is open to) the participation of anybody (novice or professional) in collaborative development[s] of something" (Tooze, Baurley et al, 2014).
+Open Design (OD) is a "catchall term for various on-and offline design and making activities, describ[ing] a design process that allows for (is open to) the participation of anybody (novice or professional) in collaborative development[s] of something" (Tooze et al., 2014, p.
+146).
 OD democratises access to construction information in a post-industrial world, presenting opportunities for communities to sustainably respond to bespoke needs.
 EU 'right to repair' laws are transforming industry approaches, as "manufacturers [will] have to provide spare parts for 10 years" (BBC, 2019).
-OD, unsettles hierarchies, manufacture, stimulating agency and responsibility "providing people the means to rip, mix and burn physical objects" (Lipson, 2013).
+OD, unsettles hierarchies, manufacture, stimulating agency and responsibility "providing people the means to rip, mix and burn physical objects" (Lipson, 2013, p.
+18).